-This guide also incorporates material from the U.S. Environmental Protection Agency's (EPA) interim guidance for its Chemical Emergency Preparedness Program (CEPP) published late in 1985.
+This guide also incorporates material from the U.S. Environmental Protection Agency's (EPA) interim guidance for its Chemical Emergency Preparedness and Prevention Office (CEPPO) published late in 1985.
 Included are Chapters 2 ("Organizing the Community"), 4 ("Contingency Plan Development and Content"), and 5 ("Contingency Plan Appraisal and Continuing Planning").
-EPA is revising and updating CEPP technical guidance materials that will include sitespecific guidance, criteria for identifying extremely hazardous substances, and chemical profiles and a list of such sub-Planners should use this general planning guide in conjunction with the CEPP materials.
+EPA's Technical Guidance for Hazards Analysis (also known as the "Green Book") includes site-specific guidance, criteria for identifying extremely hazardous substances, descriptions of hazardous chemicals, and a list of such substances.
+Planners should use this general planning guide in conjunction with the CEPPO materials.

 In recent years, the U.S. Department of Transportation (DOT) has been active in emergency planning.
 The Research and Special Programs Administration (RSPA) has published transportation-related reports and guides and has contributed to this general planning guide.
-The U.S. Coast Guard (USCG) has actively implemented planning and response requirements of the National Contingency Plan (NCP), and has contributed to this general planning guide.
+The U.S. Coast Guard (USCG) has actively implemented planning and response requirements of the National Contingency Plan (NCP) and has contributed to this general planning guide.